alexbhas/larrydavid-talkabot/README.md

 0. PyTorch & Have a decent GPU
 1. Follow installation of dependencies for tortoise and openai on pip (Tip: use conda environment)
 2. Attach your openai api key on client side or in env
+3. Make a scripts folder in the directory
-3. python curbyourai.py => enter any topic you'd like
+4. python curbyourai.py => enter any topic you'd like

 ## To collab
 Please fork and follow general PR rules.